OSGP/Documentation/domains/smartmetering/smartmeteringws/configuration/setpushsetupalarm.md

 ## Description

 SetPushSetupAlarm is a request to define the TCP message that is optionally sent by the device.
-The request consists of:
+The request consists of the DeviceIdentification and at least one of the following optional items:
-- The destination: the DeviceIdentification, Host URL and port.
+- The destination: Host URL and port.
 - The push object list, defining which information should be sent in the alarm.

-Both items are optional.
 If an item is not included in the message, the value in the meter will remain unchanged.

 All requests have similar response behaviour which is described in [ResponseMessages](../../responsemessages.md).